Coexistence of Multiple Stacking Charge Density Waves in Kagome Superconductor ${\mathrm{CsV}}_3{\mathrm{Sb}}_5$

 The 2c and/or 4c CDW phases may originate from different inter-layer stackings.
 The stacking degree of freedom in layered materials has been shown to be a powerful knob for manipulating physical properties.
 For example, in bilayer graphene, flat bands and superconductivity are induced by twisting two layers of non-superconducting graphene by a ``magic angle''\,\cite{cao2018nat}.
 In transition metal dichalcogenides, CDW stacking is considered to be important in determining the metal-insulator transition\,\cite{CDWstacking2000TaS2,TaS22016natcom}.
-Therefore, it is important to investigate in detail the CDW phase(s) in ${\mathrm{CsV}}_3{\mathrm{Sb}}_5$, in order to understand the role it played in various electronic properties in this material.
+Therefore, it is important to investigate in detail the CDW phase(s) in ${\mathrm{CsV}}_3{\mathrm{Sb}}_5$, in order to understand the role it plays in various electronic properties in this material.

-In this work, we use x-ray diffraction (XRD) techniques in conjunction with density-functional theory (DFT) calculations to study the CDW phases in ${\mathrm{CsV}}_3{\mathrm{Sb}}_5$.
-Based on the temperature evolution of diffraction peaks, we established the coexistence of 2c and 4c CDW phases, with different transition temperatures.
+In this work, we use x-ray diffraction (XRD) and resonant x-ray scattering (REXS) techniques in conjunction with density-functional theory (DFT) calculations to study the CDW phases in ${\mathrm{CsV}}_3{\mathrm{Sb}}_5$.
+Based on the temperature evolution of diffraction peaks, we establish the coexistence of 2c and 4c CDW phases, with different transition temperatures.
 The observed spectral weight transfer between 2c and 4c diffraction peaks in warming and cooling processes signals a competition between these phases.
-In particular, the onset temperature of 4c on cooling ($\sim$ 89 K) is found to be lower than the corresponding disappearance temperature on warming ($\sim$ 92.8 K).
-An intriguing quenched state due to fast cooling is observed in the warming experiment, which could have critical implications in interpreting experimental anomalies at about 60 $\sim$ 70 K\,\cite{2symmetry2021natcom,optical2021,NLWang2021prb,Qstahl2021}.
+In particular, the onset temperature of 4c on cooling ($\sim$ 89 K) is found to be lower than the corresponding vanishing temperature on warming ($\sim$ 92.8 K).
+An intriguing quenched state due to fast cooling is observed in the warming experiment, which could have critical implications in interpreting experimental anomalies at about 60 $\sim$ 70 K\,\cite{2symmetry2021natcom,NLWang2021prb,Qstahl2021}.
+By performing spatial mapping of CDW intensity using REXS, we observe that the different CDW modulations tend to exclude each other spatially further supporting the coexistence of different order parameters and competition between them.
 Comparison with computed diffraction patterns based on DFT calculations suggests the observed CDW structures arise from different stackings of ISD deformed V-containing layers.
 Our new results clarify the stacking CDWs in ${\mathrm{CsV}}_3{\mathrm{Sb}}_5$, which is very important in understanding and controlling the topological and superconducting properties in this material.